DanielGiedraitis/Data-Science-Machine-Learning-Portfolio/README.md

 1. **Data Visualization:** Utilized a diverse range of visual representations, including:
    - **Bar Plots:** Showcasing yearly collision trends, hourly distribution, seasonal variations, and comparisons across different factors and casualties.
+   - **Line Plot:** Utilized a line plot to showcase the distribution of motor vehicle collisions across various hours.
+This visualization highlighted peak collision times and provided insights into hourly trends and variations in accident frequencies throughout the day.
    - **Grouped Bar Plots:** Offering insights into yearly and seasonal comparisons, top contributing factors, and vehicle type involvement.
    - **Temporal Analysis:** Utilizing line plots or bar plots to illustrate collision trends over days, months, and seasons.
 2. **Temporal Feature Extraction:** Utilized temporal features like crash hour, crash week, and crash season extracted from crash date to recognise patterns and trends over time intervals.